AaronMBias/PFA-Employee-Organizer/README.md

 1. https://www.linkedin.com/in/frank-bafford-61b531231
 ## Launch
-Run from Main.java in the source directory.
+Compile and run from Main.java in the source directory.
 The application requires the user to input their MySQL username and password to connect to the database.

 ## Screenshots
 ![PFAPicture1](https://github.com/AaronMBias/PFA-Employee-Organizer/assets/107329823/a0290057-90fe-4876-b5e6-9687575a0a3e)